david-garza/Credit_Risk_Analysis/README.md

 The challenge unique to this dataset is the occurance of high risk loan applicants is very low.
 This makes it difficult for any model to accurately predict and identify high risk applicants.

-To overcome this issue, 4 different sampling methods and 2 ensemble are applied to the modeling.
+To overcome this issue, 4 different sampling methods and 2 ensemble models are applied to the model and fitting.

-Throughout the analysis the following values are used to identify a loan applicants status:
+Throughout the analysis the following values are used to identify a loan applicant's status:

 0 = high risk,
 1 = low risk